 Nuclear waste management is understood as the set of activities that lead to its reuse, its disappearance or its neutralization and evacuation to suitable places.
-These measures must guarantee long-term security.

 The four barriers used to contain radioactive materials are the following:

 The chemical barrier immobilizes the waste in a solid, stable and durable matrix that is inert.
 This operation is known as conditioning.
 The most used materials for the matrix are: cement, asphalt and polymers.
 These materials include the chemical elements of the periodic table suitable for not letting radioactive atoms pass.

 The physical barrier is the container where immobilized nuclear waste is confined, thus avoiding its contact with the outside and the possible dispersion of radioactive material.
 The containers are metal drums, resistant to corrosion and with a high conductivity of heat energy that allows the evacuation of residual heat.